openmobilityfoundation/mobility-data-specification/compliance/README.md

 1. Agencies, as consumers in the form of automated compliance measurement from their digitally-enforcable Policy documents
 2. Providers, so that they can get real-time feedback their compliance status as measured by their supervising Agency
-3. Tooling companies that want to create applications for visualization, analysis, and reporting on compliance status
+3. Tooling companies, who might want to create applications for visualization, analysis, and reporting on compliance status

 <a name="background"></a>

 ## Background

-The [Policy API](../policy/readme.md) describes a schema for expressing mobility policy, as well as applicable geographic regions, in digital form.
+The [Policy API](../policy/readme.md) describes a schema for expressing mobility policy, as well as applicable geographic regions, in JSON document form.
 The Compliance API describes how Policy and Geography documents are combined with fleet data ingested via Agency to measure the degree to which Providers are in compliance with the policies.

 ### Provider Compliance